rosenke/ip-addr-diff/README.md

-# ufw-diff
+# ip-addr-diff

 ## ABOUT

-This bash-script helps you keeping track of changes to your packetfilter rules.
+This bash-script helps you keeping track of changes to your ip address configuration.
 It shows you a diff between the current and last run of the script.

 ## AUTHOR